nukopy/aws-ecs-fargate-rds-template/README.md

 ### GitHub repository Secrets

-Secrets below are used in the sections [Deploy with GitHub Actions](#deploy-with-github-actions)
+Secrets below are used in the section [Deploy with GitHub Actions](#deploy-with-github-actions)

 - `AWS_ACCESS_KEY_ID`
 - `AWS_SECRET_ACCESS_KEY`